 9 and ¾?!

 When we got to that part of the block, there was no one around.
 The actual storefront for the address had nothing but a wall of ivy on it.
-When I brushed at the foliage I could see a faded picture of an old train station beneath it.
+When I brushed at the foliage, I could see a faded picture of an old train station beneath it.
 I began looking for a secret passage or lever but didn’t find anything.
 My passive sensors came up blank too.
 I pushed on the entire wall itself, but it wouldn’t budge.
 When I looked at the kid in frustration, I thought she was going to cry.
 I cursed!
 We had come too far for this all to go to crap here.

-I thought about all the people I knew who never had kids.
+Right then, for some reason, I thought about all the people I knew who never had kids.
 They spent most of their lives never making a decision.
 Never having the courage to just decide to do it.
 They’d wait until all their prerequisites were fulfilled and, still, they’d wonder if they should bring a child into this world.
 I get that things aren’t simple for people these days.
 We wait to fall in love sometimes.
 Other times we wait until we find a good job.
 I felt the same aggravation, but sometimes I just wanted to shit or get off the pot.
 Have a kid.
 Don’t have a kid!
 Jesus.
-Just make a decision already.
+Just make a fucking decision already.

 “Hey kid.”
 She broke from pouting at the wall to look up at me.
 “My mobile’s in my pocket.”
 I told the confused kid.
 “If I crack my head open on that wall – use it to call me a AmbuPod.”
 Before I could give her time to think about what I just said, I turned to the wall (took a deep breath) and ran head first at it.
 Sometimes you just had to do it, like those old Nike adz said.

 Just when I expected my skull to explode like an egg, I felt a noticeable jolt of electricity and then I was coming to a stop in another world.
 I found myself standing at the end of a huge bridge.
 In front of me, beyond the bridge, was a beautiful city sitting on the shores of a small ocean bay.
 I realized this must be a pocket dimension.
 That kind of tech wasn’t commercially available right now, because world governments said it created too much potential for catastrophe.
 In my next breath, the kid came barrelling out of the portal behind me to quickly settle in a spot next to me.
 I’m not sure if she realized she grabbed my hand as she looked around in wonder.
-Before we could say anything to each other, the most beautiful robot I had ever seen came walking up to us out of nowhere.
+Before we could say anything to each other, the most beautiful robot I’d ever seen came walking up to us out of nowhere.

 “As a representative of the AI Continuum, I would like to welcome you to this place of restoration.
 On the shores of this singularity, you will find the Museum of Humanity!”